 The Kitterlé is a volcanic sandstone soil occupying a unique site on mountain ledges, on a rocky spur exposed to three directions (south-west, south and south-east).
 The light and sandy soil retained by immense dry stone walls allows only a limited yield (25 to 35 hl/ha).

 Entire grapes are pressed, with static racking.
-Fermentation in thermoregulated tuns for one to four months.
+Fermenttion in thermo-regulated tuns for one to four months.
 Matured on fine lees during eight months.

-The robe is golden yellow and intense with light reflections of good intensity.
+The robe is lemon yellow with light reflections of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

-The nose is marked, pleasant and of good intensity.
-We perceive a dominant of rich scents : honey, mushroom and a light smokiness.
-The airing enhances these scents and reveals subtle notes of yellow fruits, quince, Mirabelle plum and Golden apple.
-Even if the grapes have a good state of health, the range of flavors is a bit short.
+The nose is marked, pleasant and intense.
+Subtle, we perceive a dominant of fine candied and fruity scents : quince cheese, Mirabelle plum, honey and white flowers.
+The airing enhances these scents and reveals apricot, peach skin and fresh mushroom.
+The perfect state of health of the grapes reflects a complex varietal definition, still short.
 Time will be a very good ally.

 “Best Sommelier of France 2006”